 1. On-Page Survey

-An on-page survey is a little form that either sits over some content or is sitting in the bottom of the screen.
-This can allow the user to submit brief answers about their experience.
+An on-page survey is a form that allows the user to submit brief answers about their experience.

 However, a word of warning.
-Surveys such as this can be seen as a bit intrusive, so make sure you stick to the point of finding out if your website helped them and they found what they were looking for.
+Surveys like this can be seen as intrusive, so make sure you stick to the point.
+Find out if your website helped them and if they found what they were looking for.

 2. Consider Using Live Chat